Sergei Nilus: Life

 In 1903, Nilus published his book Velikoye v malom i antikhrist kak blizkaya politicheskaya vozmozhnost'.
 Zapiski pravoslavnogo veruyushchego (The Great Within the Small and Antichrist, an Imminent Political Possibility.
 Notes of an Orthodox Believer).
-The text of the Protocols appeared as Chapter Twelve of the 1905 edition of the book.
+The text of the Protocols appeared as Chapter Twelve of the 1905 reprint of the book.
 The newly appointed chairman of the Council of Ministers, Pyotr Stolypin, ordered an investigation into the provenance of the text, and it was soon discovered that it had first appeared in antisemitic circles in Paris, around the year 1897 or 1898.

 In 1906, Nilus married Yelena Alexandrovna Ozerova, who had served as a lady-in-waiting to Alexandra Feodorovna, last empress of Russia.
-In 1907, Nilus moved to Optina Monastery, where he lived until 1912.
-During that time he published several books on spiritual topics, including his most widely read work, On the Bank of God's River, a portrait of his years at Optina and of the many Orthodox Starets living there.
-Nilus "discovered" the papers of Nikolay Motovilov, a Russian landowner and Fool for Christ, who was a disciple of St. Seraphim of Sarov.
-Nilus published one of the manuscripts as "A Wonderful Revelation to the World: The Conversation of St. Seraphim with Nicholas Alexandrovich Motovilov on the acquisition of the Holy Spirit".
+In 1907, the Niluses moved into a small house just outside the Optina Monastery near Kozelsk, where he lived until 1912.
+During that time he published several books on spiritual topics.
+One, intriguingly, was to become his most widely read book and one which the last Tsar and Empress were to read during their last incarceration at the Ipatiev House, On the Banks of the River of God, a diary of Nilus' years at Optina.

-That manuscript would become one of the most-read Orthodox texts of modern times.
-In 1912, a report was received by the Holy Synod that Nilus was living at the monastery with his wife.
+Nilus discovered the papers of Nikolay Motovilov, a member of the Russian nobility, Fool for Christ, and a disciple of St. Seraphim of Sarov.
+Nilus published one of Motoviliv's manuscripts as "A Wonderful Revelation to the World: The Conversation of St. Seraphim with Nicholas Alexandrovich Motovilov on the acquisition of the Holy Spirit".
+In 1912, a report was received by the Holy Synod that Nilus was living inside the monastery with his wife.
 Although the Niluses were not actually living within the monastery, but rather as guests in a small house nearby, Nilus was ordered by the Synod to leave Optina.

 Nilus circulated several editions of The Protocols in Russia during the first decade of the twentieth century.
-Though the early prints were in Russian, The Protocols soon spread to the rest of Europe via expatriates who left Russia after the 1917 revolution.
+Though the early prints were in Russian, The Protocols soon spread to the rest of Europe via anti-communist Russian refugees who fled after the October Revolution.
 The Russian text was also reprinted in Berlin, in 1922.
-In Soviet Russia, Nilus was not able to publish any further writings until his death in 1929.
-Under the new Soviet government, Nilus was arrested and imprisoned several times, in 1924, 1925 and 1927.
-He died on 14 January 1929 in Krutets village, Vladimir Oblast, USSR, after a heart attack.
-In the USSR, possession of Nilus' books was punished as "anti-Soviet propaganda" by up to ten years of imprisonment.
+Meanwhile, due to censorship in the Soviet Union, Nilus was unable to publish any further writings until his death in 1929.

-After the fall of the Soviet Union, Nilus' works were again edited in Russia, beginning in 1992, with an edition of his collected works appearing in five volumes in 2009.
+After the fall of the Soviet Union in 1991, Nilus' works were again edited in Russia, beginning in 1992, with an edition of his collected works appearing in five volumes in 2009.